RV and Boat Storage Facility Loans

 RV and Boat Storage Facility Maximum Loan Amounts

 Loan amounts can be quite large depending on which loan program you go with and how much you can put down.
-Realistically, the maximum loan amounts with 10% down would be approx $10 million give or take $500K and projects between $5 million and $10 million would have to be quite strong.
-The project and the project principals would need to be strong financially, have solid credit and good jobs/business ownership experience.
+Realistically, maximum financing with 10% down would be approx $9 million give or take $500K and projects between $5 million and $10 million would have to be quite strong, because the SBA is now requiring that a facility get to breakeven within 24 months of opening.
+This could be a challenge for larger projects with larger loan amounts.
+Ideally, all principals should be strong financially, have solid credit and good jobs/business ownership experience.
+A significant net worth is NOT required, but for larger transactions you will typically need some amount of post-closing liquidity to give a lender a level of comfort.
+In some cases a feasibility study is required.

-With only 10% down you are restricted to the SBA 7a program and generally would be looking at a floating rate loan between Prime + 1% and Prime + 2%.
-This may not seem ideal given that Prime is rising, but there are some factors that can make you feel better about a loan like this.
+With only 10% down you are restricted to the SBA 7a program and generally would be looking at a floating rate loan between Prime + 1% and Prime + 2%, although 5 year fixed rates are now available.
+A floating rate may not seem ideal given that Prime has risen, but there are some factors that can make you feel better about a loan like this.
 Here are a few:

 - If you are building a facility some lenders will allow you to build into the loan enough working capital to make the payments for the first few years.
 This is significant in that it allows you to come in with just 10% on the total project costs and allows you to focus your energy on ramping up occupancy.

-- You can have (old) bad credit and still possibly qualify.
-This would be evaluated on a case by case basis, but if you can show that whatever happened in the past is isolated in the past and the reason for what happened is acceptable to a lender AND you can show that you have “recovered” than you have a shot.
+- You can have (old) bad credit (BK’s, foreclosures, charge offs, etc.) and still possibly qualify.
+This would be evaluated on a case by case basis, but if you can show that whatever happened in the past was an isolated occurrence and the reason for what happened is acceptable to a lender AND you can show that you have “recovered” you will have a shot.
+Occasional sporadic late payments and mid 600 credit scores are NOT deal killers, but a lender won’t approve a borrower with a pattern of financial mismanagement.
 (Bankruptcies need to be at least 5 years old – typically).

 - The prepayment penalty is very short and reasonable.
 You can pay off the loan after just 3 years with no penalty or after 2 years and pay just a 1% penalty, so if your plan is to get a facility built, ramp up occupancy and then either sell or refinance then you can do that.